package-operator/package-operator/docs/api-reference.md

 ### ObjectSet

-ObjectSet reconciles a collection of objects across ordered phases and aggregates their status.
+ObjectSet reconciles a collection of objects through ordered phases and aggregates their status.

-ObjectSets behave similar to Kubernetes ReplicaSets, by managing a collection of objects and being itself mostly immutable.
+ObjectSets behave similarly to Kubernetes ReplicaSets, by managing a collection of objects and being itself mostly immutable.
 This object type is able to suspend/pause reconciliation of specific objects to facilitate the transition between revisions.

 Archived ObjectSets may stay on the cluster, to store information about previous revisions.